moveit/moveit2_tutorials/doc/concepts/moveit_task_constructor/moveit_task_constructor.rst

 ^^^^^^^^^^^^^^^^^^
 Parallel containers combine a set of stages to allow planning alternate solutions.

-| More information on parallel containers :ref:`Parallel Containers`.
+| More information on parallel containers can be found here - :ref:`Parallel Containers`.

 Initializing a MTC Task
 -----------------------